ericbutz/developer-portal/app/guides/send-money/create-transfer.md

 guide:
     name: send-money
     step: '3'
-title:  "Step 3: Create a transfer"
+title:  Creating an ACH transfer
-description: Use Dwolla's ACH payment APi to facilitate and create transfers within your application or platform.
+description: Create a transfer by specifying your funding source as the source and the Customer as the destination.
 ---
 # Step 3: Create a transfer